Dill Faulkes

 Martin C. "Dill" Faulkes (born 1944) is a British businessman.

-Faulkes has a Special Mathematics degree from Hull University and a PhD in mathematics from Queen Elizabeth College, London.
-He did postdoctoral work in general relativity.
+Faulkes has a Special Mathematics degree from Hull University, a PhD in mathematics from Queen Elizabeth College, London and did postdoctoral work in general relativity.

 He then left academia and went into software.
 He worked for the company Logica, then SPL, which was bought by Systems Designers.
 He then invested money in a variety of software companies and made a lot of money on the flotation of Triad and the private sale of SmartGroups.com.

+Philanthropy

+He is chair of the Dill Faulkes Educational Trust which has made donations to a number of scientific causes including the Faulkes Telescope Project.

+Faulkes contributed towards the building of Cambridge University's Centre for Mathematical Sciences and has the Faulkes Gatehouse and Faulkes Institute for Geometry named after him.